jewettaij/visfd/doc/doc_combine_mrc.md

 ```
 (Note that 8-bit and 16-bit integer brightnesses are replaced with floating point numbers in the range from 0 to 1 beforehand, and the resulting tomogram is saved in 32bit float format.)

+### -rescale

+If you use the **-rescale** argument, then
+image voxel intensities will be shifted and rescaled so that the
+minimum and maximum voxel intensities are 0 and 1.
+This will be done for both the input images and well as the output image.
+*(Note: Unlike the thresholding operations described below,
+ this does not erase (clip) any voxel intensities.)*

-### Applying threshold filters to the input images:
+### Applying threshold filters to the (input and output) images:

 It is often convenient to rescale or clip the brightnesses of the voxels from either image (tomogram) *before* adding or multiplying them together.
 This way, you can insure that most of the voxels in the image are either ***0*** or ***1*** beforehand.
 (This way, multiplying and adding the resulting voxel brightnesses is equivalent to performing an "and" and "or" gate operations on these 0,1 values.)
 The resulting image (tomgram) created by *combine_mrc* can be useful for segmentation (or masking).